Por vs Para: How To Use Them Both Properly (With Examples)

 It’s often a challenge for non-native Spanish speakers to know which of these to use.

-So, your goal is to know which contexts require por and which require para.
+So, your goal is to know which word is appropriate in which context.

 What are the other meanings of por and para?

 You should know that por and para have a range of meanings, which takes their difficulty up a notch:

 - Por: for, to, by, through, in, during, because of, per

 - Para: for, to, by, in order to, for the purpose of

 I’ll clarify these usages for you in the guide below (I’ve also got some examples to help you).